drewbarontini/leo/README.md

 ---
 title: Parent Page # The page title
 type: page # Classify this document as a page
-priority: 2 # The priority number for proper sorting in the sidebar
 children: true # Tells Leo that this page has nested child pages
 ---
 ```